Javierenrique00/freenasparseserver/README.md

     npm install parse-dashboard

-In the index,js file modify it to use the middleware and put the data that fits your server, look the file in this repository with the parameters.
+In the [index.js](index.js) file modify it to use the middleware and put the data that fits your server, look the file in this repository with the parameters.

 Then you are ready to run again to check if the dashboard is running: